askiny/Istanbul-Traffic-Density-Map/README.md

 - Creating Heat Map with Longitude, Latitude, Average Speed and Number of Vehicles Columns.
 - Top 25 of Average Numbers of Vehicles
 - Top 25 of Highest Average Speed
-- top 25 of Lowest Average Speed
+- Top 25 of Lowest Average Speed

 # Libraries Used